-She was chosen by Opera Now 2014 as Top 10 high flyers, “new generation of sopranos who are destined to have impressive careers”.
-The Artist of the Month in Opera 2015 and was a Telegraph’s choice of best British-based talent December 2016.
+She was chosen by Opera Now as Top 10 high flyers, “new generation of sopranos who are destined to have impressive careers”.
+The Artist of the Month in Opera and is a Telegraph’s choice of best British-based talent December.

 Originally a pianist, Ilona was plucked by a legendary singing teacher Vera Rosza at one of the master classes.
 She went on to win the prestigious Wingate Scholarship to study at the Royal College of Music.
 Her career is growing steadily world-wide.